NittyNice/-BADS7105-CRM-Analytics/Assignment-7_Voice of customer/readme.md

 A group of reviewers who like to hunt for coffee shops and bakeries.
 The atmosphere is an important role in deciding by keyword 'น่ารัก' mean 'cute' and 'แนว' mean 'style'. **This group of reviewers tends to influence a wide range of people.
 Therefore, it is important to pay attention to the service in order to give them a best impression and give positive review the store.**

 - Cluster 1:
 A group of reviewers who like the strength flavor of food by keywords 'ส้มตำ' mean 'Green Papaya Salad (spicy Thai food)' ,'แซ่บ' mean 'yummy', 'รสชาติ' mean 'flavor' and 'ยำ' mean 'spicy salad'.
 Spicy Thai food is easy to find in general, but not every restaurant is delicious.
-Keyword 'อร่อย' mean 'delicious' indicates that this group tend to find delicious restaurants to satisfy their needs. **It is well known that the strong, mean spicy, flavor has an extreme effect on both likes and dislikes. *Mind your flavor and satisfy them to give you the best reviews.* **
+Keyword 'อร่อย' mean 'delicious' indicates that this group tend to find delicious restaurants to satisfy their needs. **It is well known that the strong, mean spicy, flavor has an extreme effect on both likes and dislikes. <u>Mind your flavor and satisfy them to give you the best reviews.</u>**

 - Cluster 2:
 - Cluster 3: